puppetlabs/puppetlabs-puppetdb/README.md

 ####`max_threads`

-Jetty option to explicetly set max-thread.
+Jetty option to explicitly set max-thread.
 The default is undef, so the PuppetDB-jetty default is used.

 ####`read_database`